sayyedfaixal/playlist/README.md

 # playlist
-You can add the URL of the any youtube video you want.
+You can add any number of URL of any youtube video you want.
+Add Name, URL and description of the video.